Indie Games Accelerator – Terms & Conditions (Selection Process)

 2.1.
 To join the selection process for the Program, you must:

 a. be registered as a developer with Google Play

 b. visit the Program website located at g.co/play/iga and follow the instructions to apply for participation in the Program;

 c. have a game under development that complies with the Game Requirements described below (as determined by Google in its sole and absolute discretion) (the “Game”); and

 d. submit a game (which could be a released title or the game in development referred to in Section 2.1(c).
-If the game has not yet been released on Google Play, Developer should have a playable demo APK (Android Package Kit) submitted to Google Play as private beta through the Google Play Console within the Submission Period.
+If the game has not yet been released on Google Play, Developer should have a playable demo APK (Android Package Kit) submitted to Google Play in beta or production through the Google Play Console within the Submission Period.